 JANE and her twin MARY ANN resided at the Parramatta Female Factory at the time of their baptism in the parish of St. John’s, Parramatta and had likely been born in the Factory’s lying-in hospital.
 JANE died at the Factory, aged 2 months old and was buried in an unmarked grave at St. John’s Cemetery, Parramatta on 6 February 1830.
 MARY ANN also passed away at the Factory, aged 5 months.

 - Born: 5 December 1829, lying-in hospital, Parramatta Female Factory

-- Died: c.6 February 1830 at Parramatta Female Factory
+- Died: about 6 February 1830 at the Female Factory.

-- Buried: 6 February 1830 at St. John’s Cemetery, Parramatta
+- Buried: 6 February 1830, St. John’s Cemetery, Parramatta

 - Twin sister MARY ANN PARKER (2) died: about 12 August 1830, Parramatta Female Factory

 - Twin sister MARY ANN PARKER (2) buried: 12 August 1830, St. John’s Cemetery, Parramatta

 - Unmarked grave, St. John’s Cemetery, Parramatta, exact location unknown.

 - Daughter of MARY ANN PARKER, convict per Grenada IV (1827)